How to find the best estate agent

 - Look at the properties that the agent sells on Zoopla and Rightmove.
 Are the pictures well taken, and the descriptions clear and relevant?

 - Do not feel pressured to hire the estate agent you bought your house from.
-Obviously, if you were impressed by how they sold your house to you, you might decide to go with them again
+Obviously, if you were impressed by how they sold your house to you, you might decide to go with them again in which case, add them to your shortlist.

 Find out how good they are